Drive Transformational Learning Experiences Creating Outstanding Educational Outcomes for All Students

 7. Montana State University will increase the number of students who receive national and international awards, honors and prestigious scholarships.

 GOAL 1.2: Expand high-quality graduate education

 Montana State University will enroll and graduate more degree-seeking students at the graduate level and enhance the quality of graduate degree programs.

 METRICS and ACTIONS

-1. Montana State University will enhance its graduate education portfolio with appropriate balance across programs including the social sciences, humanities and arts by 2024.
+1. Montana State University will enhance its graduate education portfolio with appropriate balance across programs including the social sciences, humanities and arts.

 2. Montana State University will match up to 20 additional externally funded graduate research assistantships with institutionally supported and competitively awarded graduate research assistant appointments, aligned with Grand Challenge areas, annually by 2020.

 3. Montana State University will increase the number of research doctoral degrees (to 90 from 66), professional practice doctorates (to 30 from 25), and Master’s degrees (to 650 from 566) awarded annually by 2026.

 4. All graduate degree programs will undergo systematic review and, if appropriate, redesign to ensure that they are structured to meet the diverse career paths of today's students by 2026.

 GOAL 1.3: Implement evidence-based high quality, high impact teaching and learning practices for every student